-- abundances using direct aerial and shipboard surveys; - Collect similar data at finer scales at several sites of particular interest using visual and acoustic survey techniques; - Conduct tag telemetry studies within surveyed regions to develop corrections for availability bias in the abundance survey data; - Collect additional data on habitat use and life-history, residence time, and frequency of use; - Assess the population size of surveyed species at regional scales, and develop models and associated tools to translate these survey data into seasonal, spatially-explicit density estimates incorporating habitat characteristics.
+- Collect broad-scale data over multiple years on seasonal distribution and abundances using direct aerial and shipboard surveys; - Collect similar data at finer scales at several sites of particular interest using visual and acoustic survey techniques; - Conduct tag telemetry studies within surveyed regions to develop corrections for availability bias in the abundance survey data; - Collect additional data on habitat use and life-history, residence time, and frequency of use; - Assess the population size of surveyed species at regional scales, and develop models and associated tools to translate these survey data into seasonal, spatially-explicit density estimates incorporating habitat characteristics.

 Collaboration via data sharing with other related observational efforts in the Gulf was accomplished.
-In keeping with an LME approach, "gulf-wide" coordination was applied to the larger migratory pathways of various species.
+Increased use of passive acoustic monitoring (PAM) was implemented in GoMMAPPS, including coordination with PAM deployments in other Gulf studies.
+In keeping with an LME approach, "gulf-wide" coordination included Mexico, and targeted research (e.g., animal telemetry) was applied to the larger migratory pathways of various species.